Rotterdam joins Amsterdam in freezing new "dark stores" | Business

 Amsterdam last week put a one-year freeze on further dark store openings, citing complaints from the public.
 The city estimated there were 31 dark stores within its limits, and Rotterdam said on Thursday it has 13 "and growing fast", all established within the past half year.

 A spokesperson for the city said existing stores would not be required to close.
-"As a business we would not exist if people did not want to use our service," Getir said, noting that it has created jobs for local workers.

-"The very local nature of our business means that we want to be a good neighbour and we work hard to be one.
-We have an open communication policy and dedicated teams to ensure we respond quickly to any enquiries."
-Getir, as well as Germany-headquartered Flink and Gorillas have said they intend to work with the city governments to resolve the problems.
-Britain's Zapp could not immediately be reached for comment.
+"Since launching in the Netherlands last year, the reception we have received has been overwhelmingly positive," said Britain's Zapp in an emailed response.

+Turkey's Getir said in a message that the company was sorry to hear about the Rotterdam decision.
+"We have created more than 1,500 fully employed jobs in the Netherlands alone," a Getir spokesperson said.

+"We carefully pick the location of our stores and deliver with 100% electric vehicles, creating no nuisance."
+A spokesperson for Berlin-based Gorillas, which has 2,000 Dutch employees said the company was surprised by the decision and it intends to engage in talks with the cities to resolve complaints.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)